adrianblynch/trains/README.md

 - No Redux - Upon installing, I went to grab Redux.
 Instead I decided to leave it out.
 - Data - Rather than doing a request for data, the search data is made available in JSON files.
 - Data - It's not optimised for updating.
 It's nested more than it should be.
+- `build` is included as it's used as the root of the gh-pages branch.